 Bake at 350 degrees for about 15-20 minutes, until golden brown but before the filling boils over!

 Traditional fillings are poppy seed and prune, but apricot is my favorite.
-Apple butter, pineapple preserves, and cherry pie filling all work quite well.
-I usually use Pathmark grocery store brand fruit preserves, and of course the traditional Simon Fischer brand prune lekvar.
+Apple butter, orange marmalade, pineapple preserves, and cherry pie filling all work quite well.
+I usually use grocery store brand fruit preserves, and of course the traditional Simon Fischer brand prune lekvar.
 I have also made some with Nutella (chocolate-hazelnut spread); I find it a bit dry that way, but some people like it.
 The Nutella was less dry when I mixed it with marshmallow fluff, and a recent mix of Nutella and cherry preserves got rave reviews at the office.

 The number of cookies this recipe makes depends on the size of your cutting tool and the thickness you roll.
-I use a 4-1/4 inch cutting tool and roll to a medium thickness, and I get 20-24 cookies out of the newrecipe (more like 25-30 with the original).
+I am currently using a 3-1/4 inch cutting tool and roll to a medium thickness, and I get 40-50- cookies out of the newrecipe (more like 25-30 with the original).

 Wheat-Free, Gluten-Free Variation

-If you are on a wheat-free diet for wheat allergies or a gluten-free diet for celiac-sprue, substitute 2 cups of buckwheat flour and 1/2 cup of milled flax seed for the white and wheat flour (for the original recipe: 2 cups of buckwheat and 1/2 cup f flax).
+If you are on a wheat-free diet for wheat allergies or a gluten-free diet for celiac-sprue, substitute 3 cups of buckwheat flour and 1/2 cup of milled flax seed for the white and wheat flour (for the original recipe: 2 cups of buckwheat and 1/2 cup f flax).
 Reduce the baking powder to 1 tsp.
 The resulting hamentaschen will have an unusual pumpernickel color, but they taste great!
 I have family and friends with celiac, so I make a batch of this substitution every year, and get great reviews.

 Make sure the buckwheat flour you use is wheat-free/gluten-free!
 Sometimes buckwheat flour is mixed with white or wheat flour.
 The Hodgson Mill buckwheat and flax linked above are gluten-free and have reliable kosher certification.